Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Where there's a Will

-During conflicts, you may choose a number and suffer that much stress.
+During gauntlets, you may choose a number and suffer that much stress.
 When you do, create a boon on yourself with rating equal to the amount of stress you suffered.

 ### Schemer

-During conflicts, you may decrease the effort you achieved by **1** to create a special, secret `SCHEME` trait or improve the rating of an existing `SCHEME` trait by **1.**
+During gauntlets, you may decrease the effort you achieved by **1** to create a special, secret `SCHEME` trait or improve the rating of an existing `SCHEME` trait by **1.**